Summary of Product Characteristics Updated 23-Feb-2021 | Norgine Limited

 Hypersensitivity to the active substances or to any of the excipients listed in section 6.1.

-The fluid content of Movicol Chocolate when re-constituted with water does not replace regular fluid intake and adequate fluid intake must be maintained.
+The fluid content of MOVICOL when re-constituted with water does not replace regular fluid intake and adequate fluid intake must be maintained.

-If patients develop any symptoms indicating shifts of fluid/electrolytes (e.g. oedema, shortness of breath, increasing fatigue, dehydration, cardiac failure) Movicol Chocolate should be stopped immediately and electrolytes measured, and any abnormality should be treated appropriately.
+Mild adverse drug reactions are possible as indicated in Section 4.8.
+If patients develop any symptoms indicating shifts of fluids/electrolytes (e.g. oedema, shortness of breath, increasing fatigue, dehydration, cardiac failure) MOVICOL should be stopped immediately and electrolytes measured, and any abnormality should be treated appropriately.

-The absorption of other medicinal products could transiently be reduced due to an increase in gastro-intestinal transit rate induced by Movicol Chocolate (see section 4.5).
+The absorption of other medicinal products could transiently be reduced due to an increase in gastro-intestinal transit rate induced by MOVICOL (see section 4.5).

-This medicinal product contains 8.125 mmol sodium per dose, equivalent to 9.3% of the WHO recommended maximum daily intake for sodium.
-When used long term for constipation, the maximum daily dose of this product is equivalent to 28% of the WHO recommended maximum daily intake for sodium.
-Movicol Chocolate is considered high in sodium.
+This medicinal product contains 186.87 (8.125 mmol) sodium per dose, equivalent to 9.3% of the WHO recommended maximum daily intake for sodium.
+When used long term for constipation the maximum daily dose of this product is equivalent to 28% of the WHO recommended maximum daily intake for sodium.
+MOVICOL is considered high in sodium.
 This should be particularly taken into account for those on a low salt diet.

-Macrogol raises the solubility of medicinal products that are soluble in alcohol and relatively insoluble in water (i.e. substances that have a hydrophilic and a hydrophobic pole in their molecular structure).
+Macrogol raises the solubility of medicinal products that are soluble in alcohol and relatively insoluble in water.

-There is a possibility that the absorption of other medicinal products could be transiently reduced during use with Movicol Chocolate (see section 4.4).
+There is a possibility that the absorption of other medicinal products could be transiently reduced during use with MOVICOL (see section 4.4).
 There have been isolated reports of decreased efficacy with some concomitantly administered medicinal products, e.g. anti-epileptics.